-Fancy up your appetizer spread during the holidays with these warm Fig and Goat Cheese Bruschetta!
+Add some fanciness to your next appetizer spread with these warm-from-the-oven Fig and Goat Cheese Bruschetta!

 - 9 ounces dried Black Mission Figs